-The AIR HORN switch is a single switch located on the driver (left) side console.
+The AIR HORN is a switch located on the driver's side console.

 To enable the air horn, press the AIR HORN switch to the "ON" position.
-Press on the center of the steering wheel and the air and electric horns both sound.
+Press the center of the steering wheel and both the air and electric horns will sound.
 If the AIR HORN switch is in the "OFF" position, the normal electric horn will sound.